openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 .. index::
    single: ORTSAutoSize
+   single: ORTSShapeBounds

 To simplify this process, and produce more reasonable dimensions for rolling stock, OR can now automatically calculate the dimensions of rolling stock based on the shape file used.
-Enter ``ORTSAutoSize`` in the Wagon section of an engine or wagon to allow OR to determine the width, height, and length of the rolling stock based on the dimensions of the main shape file, ignoring any values entered manually in the MSTS Size parameter.
+Enter ``ORTSAutoSize`` in the Wagon section of an engine or wagon to allow OR to determine the width, height, and length of the rolling stock based on the bounding info of the shape file, ignoring any values entered manually in the MSTS Size parameter.

-``ORTSAutoSize`` accepts 3 (optional) arguments, default units in meters, corresponding to offsets from the shape's width, height, and length respectively.
-For example, ``ORTSAutoSize ( 0.1m, -0.2m, -0.18m )`` would tell OR to automatically determine the wagon's dimensions from the shape file, then subsequently add 0.1 meters to the width, subtract 0.2 meters from the height, and subtract 0.18 meters from the length, using the resulting values to set the simulated size of the wagon.
+Additionally, ``ORTSAutoSize`` accepts 3 (optional) arguments, default units in meters, corresponding to offsets from the shape's width, height, and length respectively.
+For example, ``ORTSAutoSize ( 0.1m, -0.2m, -0.18m )`` would tell OR to automatically determine the wagon's dimensions from the shape file or ``ORTSShapeBounds`` (see next paragraph), then subsequently add 0.1 meters to the width, subtract 0.2 meters from the height, and subtract 0.18 meters from the length, using the resulting values to set the simulated size of the wagon.
 In most cases, the width and height arguments can be set to 0, and the length argument adjusted to produce the desired coupler spacing.
 If no arguments are specified (ie: ``ORTSAutoSize ()`` was entered in the Wagon section) then all three offsets are assumed to be 0 meters.

+Inspecting the shape file to determine its size requires additional processing time, but this step can be skipped by providing the data directly with the ``ORTSShapeBounds`` parameter.
+Enter the minimum and maximum bounds of the shape in the format ``ORTSShapeBounds ( minX minY minZ maxX maxY maxZ )``, where the first 3 values give the minimum bounds (leftmost, rearmost, and lowest points) and the second 3 values give the maximum bounds (rightmost, frontmost, highest points) of the vertices in the shape, in meters by default.
+These 6 values can be determined automatically by shape viewing programs, saving time by only running the calculation once, at the disadvantage of not updating if the shape changes.
+If verbose eng/wag configuration messages are enabled, OR will also log the settings it calculated for ``ORTSShapeBounds`` when ``ORTSAutoSize`` is used.

-Note that automatic sizing uses the nearest LOD of the main shape file and attached freight animations.
+Note that the automatic bounding method has further limitations that may require use of ``ORTSShapeBounds`` or prevent use of auto sizing entirely.
+Automatic bounding calculation uses the nearest LOD of the main shape file and attached freight animations.
 LODs for further distances have no effect on the automatic sizing.
 Freight animations using the ``ShapeHierarchy`` feature are also skipped due to potential unintended behaviors. :ref:`Shape descriptor overrides <features-shape-manipulation>` are also not considered at this phase, so if any changes are made in the .sd file, this feature may not provide good results.
 This method also works best for rolling stock with standard buffers/couplers on each end.
 Automatic sizing generally can't produce reasonable results for articulated rolling stock.
 And should something go wrong with the shape file causing automatic sizing to fail, OR will revert to the values entered in the ``Size`` parameter.

 Improved wagon alignment tools
 ------------------------------